 The trolley runs daily from April through October.
 During the winter months of November and December, the trolley runs Monday through Saturday.
 The fare is $1.00 for unlimited and all day access.
 Be aware it could take an hour, or more, between pickups and drop off locations.

-When visiting the Great Smoky Mountains and Gatlinburg is on your travel agenda, plan to spend a day or perhaps more, soaking up the vibrant and colorful Appalachian history of the region, combined with the most modern artistry, all thanks to the local artisans who keep creativity and originality alive and well in the Smoky Mountains.
+When visiting the Smoky Mountains, whether you’re staying in one of our Gatlinburg cabins, or Pigeon Forge cabins, or on the Quiet Side of the Smokies in one of our Wears Valley cabins, plan to spend a day or perhaps more, soaking up the vibrant and colorful Appalachian history of the region, combined with the most modern artistry, all thanks to the local artisans who keep creativity and originality alive and well in the Smoky Mountains.

 For more information, see the Great Smoky Arts & Crafts Community website.
 And check the Trail’s own video of things to see: